SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

     // factory contracts)
   "accountSettings": [ // One or more accounts to create
     {
-      "offer": "label1", // Label of the account open offer "owner": "bob", // Label of the party who will take the offer to become the owner of the account "id": "abc123...", // Account ID
+      "offer": "label1", // Label of the account open offer to take "owner": "bob", // Label of the party who will take the offer to become the owner of the account "id": "abc123...", // Account ID
       "description": "abc123...",